-Boryspil International Airport in Kiev is the largest airport in Ukraine and is located roughly 19 miles to the east of city.
-It serves as the hub for Ukraine International Airlines.
+Boryspil International Airport in Kiev is the largest airport in Ukraine.
+It is located roughly 19 miles to the east of city centre and serves as the hub for Ukraine International Airlines.

-Most international flights to Kiev land at Boryspil International Airport, although a handful of airlines are now using Kyiv International Airport, is mainly used by budget airlines.
+Most international flights to Kiev land at Boryspil International Airport.
+The city’s other airport, Kyiv International Airport, is mainly used by budget airlines.

-Its IATA code is KBP (useful to know when booking a flight online).
+The IATA code for Boryspil International Airport is KBP (useful to know when booking a flight online).

 Terminal F opened in 2010 and but had a short and undistinguished life as a passenger terminal.
 In October 2013 all passenger flights were transferred to other terminals.
 It now serves as a cargo terminal.